 It was a simple but audacious idea: you can drive a Porsche to the grocery store every day.
 You can drive a Porsche to pick up your kids from school every day.
-Built around a content-rich site that nearly wrecked my marriage, this idea has been recognized by CA Interactive, the Webbys, One Show Interactive and the FWA.
+Built around a content-rich site that nearly wrecked my marriage, this idea was recognized by CA Interactive, the Webbys, One Show Interactive and the FWA.

 It's always cool to have a spot in the Super Bowl.
 But it's even cooler to have one of the best tweets of the Super Bowl according to Buzzfeed.
 And top share of voice among all food brands on Twitter.
 And a ton of social buzz.

 And fart jokes.
 It's always good to have a fart joke.

 A Porsche sedan?
 Heresy.
 So for its launch, my partner Matt Spett and I came up with an idea that the Panamera was just another branch on the family tree.
 A true Porsche.
 It spun off into an original Independent Film Channel documentary, making-of content we put up on YouTube that was like crack for loyalists, a UGC-driven site that's sadly no longer live, content partnerships, even a coffee table book.
 It was the most successful Porsche launch ever.
 You might say it was a big idea.

 It's not a sexy product.
 It's not a sexy business model.
 But we've built a share of voice equal to the Fidelitys and Schwabs of the world by finding drama in the truth of Edward Jones.